Current UPHS employees must apply HERE

 Today at Penn Medicine, someone will make a breakthrough.
 Someone will heal a heart, deliver hopeful news, and give comfort and reassurance.
 Our employees shape our future each day.
 Are you living your life's work?

-The Hospital of the University of Pennsylvania (HUP) Intensive Care Nursery (ICN) is looking for a Clinical Nurse 2 (Part-time/Rotating Schedule) to join the team.
+The Hospital of the University of Pennsylvania (HUP) is looking for a Clinical Nurse 2 (Rotating Schedule 7AM - 7PM / 7PM - 7AM & Weekend Requirement) to join the Intensive Care Nursery (ICN) team!

 The Intensive Care Nursery (ICN) at the Hospital of the University of Pennsylvania (HUP) is a 38-bed unit in the Women’s Health Department where care is provided for high-risk infants with a variety of complications.
 Infants are on various types of respiratory and nutritional support.
 The ICN provides a wide range of interdisciplinary services and there is 24/7 physician support.
 The ICN team practices Patient and Family Centered Care and serves many communities in the Philadelphia area.